 Leader of the Quartet, student of Prof. Jiří Jirmal and Prof. Štěpán Rak, a graduate of the Prague Conservatory (1985) and Academy of Musical Arts (1992), a prize-winner in the competition in Kutná Hora (1984), and finalist in the Radio France competition in Paris (1985).
-Since 2014 he teaches at Jaroslav Ježek Conservatory in Prague.

 The Prague Guitar Quartet was founded at the Prague Conservatory of Music in 1984, and before long it won the acclaim of audiences both at home and abroad.
 As a first-class ensemble whose individual members are laureates in international competitions, the Quartet has appeared successfully in numerous music and guitar festivals throughout Europe, USA and the Middle East.
 During it's thirty years existence the PGQ has made many radio and TV recordings and several CDs.